I treat more than just symptoms!

 What do we need from you so you can do the job?

 Utilising your skills in managing patients within a primary care setting and dealing with physical health concerns, mental health issues, long terms conditions and minor injuries, you'll be an integral member of the medical team, conducting clinics independently, completing administrative tasks (prescriptions, referrals, pathology results) and supporting or acting as the Duty Doctor and reception processes.

 Leading by example and using your independent prescribing qualification, you'll share your experience and knowledge by being involved in the educational and professional development of the nursing team through clinical supervision sessions both on the wings and formal teaching opportunities.

 Please review the job description for full details.

-If you are shortlisted, you will be contacted by Jen Davey, the Internal Recruiter for this role.
+If you are shortlisted, you will be contacted by Isabelle Bray, the Internal Recruiter for this role.

 This is a full-time role working 37.5 hours per week.